TaisVe/Week_3_Project/README.md

       - The most expensive wine got a 4.7 rating while the cheapest wines got a 3.8 and 4.2

 #### Correlation between the Ratings and Points
-   > An R-squared value of 0.203 indicates a weak to moderate relationship between professional points and consumer ratings.
+   > An R-squared value of 0.203 indicates a weak relationship between professional points and consumer ratings.

    > During our evaluation, we observed that the same bottle of wine from the Vivino dataset was used to compare different bottles from the Sommeliers' dataset.
 This makes our findings inconclusive because we cannot accurately identify which bottles truly match.
 While the sommeliers provided very specific titles for the wines, consumers often used only the first name on the label.